Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Chemical and Biological Sciences for Health (CBS2) – ED 168

-The CBS2 doctoral school trains doctors in all areas of Biology-Health, from drug chemistry to the clinic, from genes to behavior.
-It brings together the region's research potential in the fields of Biology and Chemistry related to health, based on clinical teams and major laboratories and institutes.
-Backed by the Rabelais Pole, two LABEX and two Competitiveness Clusters, it offers training through and for research and prepares students for academic careers as well as the private sector.
-With more than 470 HDR supervisors and more than 380 doctoral students in nearly 40 laboratories, this doctoral school has been co-accredited since its creation in 1992 by the UM1 and UM2 universities.
+The CBS2 doctoral school trains PhD students in all areas of biology and health, from drug chemistry to clinical practice, and from genetics to behavior.
+It brings together the region's research potential in the fields of biology and chemistry related to health, drawing on clinical teams and major laboratories and institutes.
+Backed by the Rabelais Cluster, two LABEX and two Competitiveness Clusters, it offers training by and for research and prepares students for careers in academia as well as the private sector.
+With more than 470 HDR supervisors and more than 380 doctoral students in nearly 40 laboratories, this doctoral school has been jointly accredited by the two universities UM1 and UM2 since its creation in 1992.

-The CBS2 Doctoral School is part of the Doctoral College of the Universities of South of France Montpellier- Perpignan.
+The CBS2 Doctoral School is part of the Montpellier-Perpignan Doctoral College of the Universities of Southern France.

 Management team